Atsuto Uchida: Kashima Antlers

 Ahead of the 2010 season, Uchida's performance continued to attract interests from European clubs.
-Amid the transfer move, he helped the side win the Japanese Super Cup after beating Gamba Osaka 5–3 on penalty shootout following the match being played throughout 120 minutes.
-At the start of the 2010 season, Uchida continued to feature in the first team in the right–back position for the side, as the club continued to remain in a good form.
+Amid the transfer move, he started the whole game and helped Kashima Antlers win the Japanese Super Cup after beating Gamba Osaka 5–3 on penalty shootout following the match being played throughout 120 minutes.
+At the start of the 2010 season, Uchida continued to feature in the first team in the right–back position for the club and helped Kashima Antlers continued to remain in a good form.
 On 30 March 2010, he scored his first goal of the season, in a 3–1 win over Persipura Jayapura.
-After suffering a knee injury, he made his return from injury on 5 May 2010, in a 2–1 loss against Cerezo Osaka, in what turned out to be his last league appearance for the club.
-His last appearance for the club came on 12 May 2010, in a 1–0 loss against Pohang Steelers.
+After missing one match due to a knee injury, Uchida returned to the starting line–up, in a 2–1 loss against Cerezo Osaka on 5 May 2010, in what turned out to be his last league appearance for Kashima Antlers.
+His last appearance for the club came on 12 May 2010, in a 1–0 loss against Pohang Steelers in the last 16 of the AFC Champions League.
 By the time he departed from Kashima Antlers, Uchida went on to make seventeen appearances and scoring once in all competitions.